diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     - [HBase Praxis](#hbase-praxis)
 * [Miscellaneous](#miscellaneous)

+## 0. Recommendations

+This chapter has given a short overview of YARN.
+For more detail, see Apache Hadoop YARN by Arun C. Murthy et al. (Addison-Wesley, 2014).

+Finally, the book **Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer (Morgan & Claypool Publishers, 2010)** is a great resource for learning more about MapReduce algorithm design and is highly recommended.

+These chapters still offer valuable information about how Hadoop works from an operations point of view For more in-depth information, I highly recommend [Hadoop Operations] by Eric Sammer (O’Reilly, 2012).

+There’s a lot to security in Hadoop, and this section only covers the highlights.
+For more, readers are referred to [Hadoop Security] by Ben Spivey and Joey Echeverria (O’Reilly, 2014).

+For more detail, see [Using Flume] by Hari Shreedharan (O’Reilly, 2014).
+There is also a lot of practical information about designing ingest pipelines (and building Hadoop applications in general) in [Hadoop Application Architectures] by Mark Grover, Ted Malaska, Jonathan Seidman, and Gwen Shapira (O’Reilly, 2014).

+For more information on using Sqoop, consult the [Apache Sqoop Cookbook] by Kathleen Ting and Jarek Jarcec Cecho (O’Reilly, 2013).

+For more information about Hive, see [Programming Hive] by Edward Capriolo, Dean Wampler, and Jason Rutherglen (O’Reilly, 2012).

 ## 1. Meet Hadoop
 The approach taken by MapReduce may seem like a brute-force approach.
 The premise is that the `entire dataset—or at least a good portion of it—`can be processed for each query.
 But this is its power.
 MapReduce is a batch query processor, and the ability to run an ad hoc query against your whole dataset and get the results in a reasonable time is transformative.